Curacao Visitors Guide

 9. Visit Fort Amsterdam

-Constructed by the Dutch West Indies Company between 1635 and 1636, Fort Amsterdam is the oldest fort in Curacao.
-This UNESCO World Heritage Site was once the island’s most important fortification and functioned as the regional headquarters of the Dutch West Indies Company.
+Constructed by the Dutch West India Company between 1635 and 1636, Fort Amsterdam is the oldest fort in Curacao.
+This UNESCO World Heritage Site was once the island’s most important fortification and functioned as the regional headquarters of the Dutch West India Company.
 Fort Amsterdam is one of eight forts spread across the island.

 Today, Fort Amsterdam is home to the governor’s house, several government offices, and Fort Kirche, the oldest church in Curacao.
 The fort is open Monday – Friday from 10.00 am – 1.30 pm and is free to visit.